 What you see: Green inside your carrot What it is: Chlorophyll that developed after excess sun exposure Eat or toss: If it’s just a ring, like you see here

-What you see: A green tinge inside your tomatoes What it is: A particular feature of the breed; or, a physical problem from earlier in the tomato’s life Eat or
+What you see: A green coloration inside your tomatoes, especially in the gel around the seeds What it is: A particular feature of the breed; or, a physical

 What you see: Areas on a red, orange or yellow pepper that are still green What it is: Just portions that are underripe, but totally edible Eat or toss?

-What you see: Red onions that turn a bluish, greenish color during cooking What it is: A harmless reaction of a plant pigment to an alkaline (basic) environment
+What you see: Red onions that turn a bluish, greenish color during cooking.
+What it is: A harmless reaction of a plant pigment to an alkaline (basic)

 What you see: Greenish skin on a potato.
 What it is: Chlorophyll buildup that signals the presence of solanine, a harmful toxin.
 Eat or toss?
 Is it just a